 I never sought the blogging life!
 It’s a role I reluctantly took on because of what happened to Marc.
 I was more into singing, music, trying to get a screen play sold, so blogging has been a big shift.
 I’ve had to learn alot in a short time because while I was trying to get justice for Marc, and encourage myself to stay the course, I was trying to learn how to say things in a blog so people would get some message.
 I didn’t want to selfishly babble!

 I’ve read enough about blogging.
 Many people start a blog, then stop.
 For some it’s an exercise and for others it’s a deep desire to communicate a message.
 My initial message was to share about Marc’s case, but it’s become much more.
 As you work out ‘what’ you want to say, you also have to work on the ‘way’ you say it, the ‘craft’ of writing is almost as important as the message.
-Marketing is another big part of a blog, which I have to work on more.
+Marketing is another big part of a blog, that’s one part of a blog I’ll be working on more.

-There are different types of bloggers …. some are ‘how to’ writers, some give statistics, report info.
+There are different types of bloggers …. some are ‘how to’ writers, some give statistics on finances or tech stuff.
 I’ve enjoyed personal stories and biographies since a child, and have leaned towards a diary style of blog.
-But also because of my studies and love of history I have a love of gathering facts and reporting.
+But also because of my studies and love of history I have a love of gathering facts and reporting with a sense of time and place.
 So this blog isn’t always a personal narrative.

 I totally love this medium!
 I like the part where I share my photos of Marc, my travels to Portland, as I think it adds to the credibility of my story.
-I never wanted to share someone elses art.
+I believe having ones own photos give a sense of credibility to a journey, people need others to help root them on their path, there’s so much uncertainty these days.

 Since I’m a serious blogger I’ve had to ask myself some critical questions, as there are specific components any serious writer has to deal with.
 Like …. what’s my ‘voice’?
 What’s the underlying theme I wish to convey?
 Who is my audience?
 And what are their views, needs in reading a blog long term?